romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What is the purpose of enterprise policies within GitHub Enterprise Cloud?
+Q: What is the purpose of enterprise policies within GitHub Enterprise Cloud?
 <details><summary>Show the answer</summary><p>

 - **Enterprise policies establish uniform guidelines across all organizations within an enterprise, ensuring consistent governance and eliminating individual organization policy variations**